Graduate Entry Admissions

 Most applicants may review the status of their application anytime at appstatus.osu.edu.
 If you are currently or have been previously enrolled in a degree granting graduate program at Ohio State for any length of time, you are considered a Graduate Intra-University Transfer and can contact email@example.com to review your application status.

 For questions regarding our admissions process or requirements, please contact our Student Affairs team at firstname.lastname@example.org.
-For in-person assistance or for more information on how to strengthen your application, please Schedule a Visit to attend one of our monthly over sessions at the college.
+For in-person assistance or for more information on how to strengthen your application, you may RSVP to attend one of our monthly Overview Sessions here at the College of Nursing.

 In accordance with the non-discrimination policy of The Ohio State University and the College of Nursing, we strictly prohibit any discrimination based upon age, color, ethnicity, race, sexual orientation, gender, gender identity, national origin, religion, pregnancy or veteran status in its application, admission, or enrollment practices.